Small Talk (2016 film)

 Small Talk (Mandarin: 日常對話) is a 2016 Taiwanese documentary feature film in which the director Huang Hui-chen attempts to reveal and reconcile a painful past shared between herself and her mother A-nu, a lesbian Taoist priestess.

-Small Talk world premiered on October 5, 2016 at the 53rd Golden Horse Film Festival and Awards, and was nominated for Best Documentary and Best Editing.
-Small Talk had its international premiere at the 67th Berlin International Film Festival in the Panorama section, and won the Teddy Award for Best Documentary film.
-It was selected as the Taiwanese entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.
+Small Talk had its world premiere at the 53rd Golden Horse Film Festival and Awards on October 5, 2016, and was nominated for Best Documentary and Best Editing.
+It had its international premiere at the 67th Berlin International Film Festival in February 2017 in the Panorama section, where it won the Teddy Award for Best Documentary film.
+Small Talk is the first Taiwanese documentary to be accepted as a Panorama selection.

+It was selected as the Taiwanese entry for the Best Foreign Language Film at the 90th Academy Awards, but was not nominated.

 Small Talk is executive produced by Hou Hsiao-hsien.

 Themes

 The film is a meditative exploration into Huang and her mother A-nu's past, each layer revealing a little more about who A-nu is, as a Taoist priestess, a lover to many girlfriends, a dependable friend, and an absentee mother.
 It is the identify of a mother that Huang wants to understand, since A-nu has made it clear that she never wanted to get married nor have children.

 Through sit-down interviews, often ending in silence, Huang attempts to break down the wall that stands between herself and her mother for the past 20 years.
 The film also incorporate interviews with A-nu's past and present lovers, A-nu's siblings, as well as home video shot over the course of the last 20 years to weave a tapestry of a daughter's vague understanding of her lesbian mom.

 The ultimate reveal comes when Huang finally summons up the courage to have the talk with A-nu, which will either free Huang and A-nu from their shared painful past, or may further estrange them.